Foundation President, Consultant, Lecturer, Farmer

-Prior to co-founding the foundation, Kula served the Liberian government as Assistant Minister for Youth Development; Co-Chaired Liberia’s Vision 2030 and headed the Ministry of Gender, Children and Social Protection Adolescent Girls Division.
+Before co-founding the PFA, she served the Liberian government as Assistant Minister for Youth Development, Co-Chaired Liberia’s Vision 2030, and headed the Ministry of Gender, Children and Social Protection (MGCSP) Adolescent Girls Division.
 She has also consulted with several agencies of the United Nations including UNFPA and UN-Habitat, among others.
-For many years she worked in civil society organizations on issues related to young women and girls, youth and vulnerable populations.
+For many years she worked in civil society organizations on issues related to young women and girls, youth, and vulnerable populations.
 Kula was a 2019 Senatorial Candidate for Grand Cape Mount County Senatorial By-Election in Western Liberia.

-Kula is an activist with interest in social and transitional justice, diversity, and feminism.
+Kula is an activist with interests in social and transitional justice, diversity, and feminism.
 She is also a farmer.